casdoor/casdoor-website/docs/session/management.md

 ---
-title: Session Management
+title: Session management
-description: Managing user sessions in Casdoor
+description: View and terminate user sessions in the Casdoor admin panel.
 keywords: [session, management, delete, multi-session, logout]
 authors: [hsluoyz]
 ---

-Casdoor provides tools to manage user sessions, including viewing active sessions and selectively terminating them.
-This gives administrators and users control over who can access their applications and from which devices.
+In the Casdoor admin panel, view active sessions and end them individually or in bulk.
+Admins and users can control which devices or browsers stay signed in.

-## Viewing Sessions
+## Viewing sessions

-Access the session management interface through the Casdoor admin panel:

-1. Navigate to the **Sessions** page from the main menu
+1. Open **Sessions** in the sidebar.
-2. View all active sessions across your organization
-3. See session details including user, application, creation time, and session IDs
+2. You’ll see all active sessions for the organization, with user, application, creation time, and session IDs.

-Each session record shows all active session IDs for that user-application combination.
-Multiple session IDs indicate the user has logged in from different devices or browsers.
+Each row is one user–application pair; multiple session IDs in a row mean the user is signed in from more than one device or browser.

-## Deleting Individual Sessions
+## Deleting a single session

-You can delete specific sessions to revoke access from particular devices or browsers while keeping other sessions active.
-This is particularly useful for:
+Ending a specific session revokes access from that device or browser only.
+Use this to:

 - Revoking access from a lost or stolen device
 - Terminating a suspicious login from an unfamiliar location
 - Managing sessions across multiple devices individually
 - Logging out from specific browsers while staying logged in elsewhere

-### How to Delete a Session
+### Steps

-In the Sessions list page, each session shows its associated session IDs as tags.
-To delete a specific session:
+On the Sessions list, each session’s IDs appear as tags.
+To remove one:

-1. Locate the session record for the user
+1. Find the session row.
-2. Find the session ID you want to terminate (shown as a tag)
+2. Click the × on the session ID tag you want to end.
-3. Click the close icon (×) on that session ID tag
-4. Confirm the deletion in the popup dialog
+3. Confirm in the dialog.

-The selected session will be immediately invalidated.
-The user will be logged out from that specific device or browser, but their other active sessions remain unaffected.
+That session is invalidated immediately; the user is signed out on that device or browser only.

-### Current Session Protection
+### Current session protection

-Casdoor prevents you from accidentally deleting your own active session.
-If you attempt to delete the session ID you're currently using, you'll receive an error message:
+The session you are currently using cannot be deleted.
+Attempting to delete it shows:

-> "session id {session-id} is the current session and cannot be deleted"
+> "session id {'{'}session-id{'}'} is the current session and cannot be deleted"

-This protection ensures you don't accidentally log yourself out while managing sessions.
-To log out from your current session, use the standard logout functionality instead.
+Use the normal logout flow to sign out of your current session.

-## Deleting All Sessions
+## Deleting all sessions

 When you delete a session record entirely (not just a single session ID), Casdoor handles it intelligently:

 - If the session record has multiple session IDs, deleting one ID removes just that session
 - If only one session ID remains and you delete it, the entire session record is removed
-- You can delete the entire session record at once using the delete button for that row
+- Delete the entire session record with the row's delete button

 Deleting all sessions for a user effectively logs them out from all devices and browsers simultaneously.